 Get a grip

-Getting a good grip is vital.
+Getting a good grip is vital when you peform yoga poses.
 The ground shouldn’t be too soft as you might end up hurting your wrists.
-A wooden floor or a good mat will do the trick.
+A wooden floor or a good mat will do the trick to keep you stable while you attempt each pose.
+You could also invest in a pair of yoga socks which are made with rubber balls on the soles.
+This helps to prevent slipping.

 Good breathing is the foundation of yoga.
 Many people feel that they need to breathe loudly in yoga but that is actually a panic breath – breathe long instead of loud.
 Healthy, natural and calm breathing involves the use of your diaphragm.